Stocks Advance As Fed Looms, UK Inflation Dips - UrduPoint

 "But they think Powell will leave open the question of when that tightening could occur, and will lean heavily on a message of data dependency," the bank said in a note.

-A surge this week in crude prices, which approached the $100-per-barrel mark, raised concerns about what the Fed may do, though they fell slightly on Wednesday.
+A surge this week in crude prices, which approached the $100-per-barrel mark, raised concerns about what the Fed may do, though they wobbled about on Wednesday.

-"There is still some apprehension as it's still not clear what signals the Fed will send," OANDA trading platform analyst Craig Erlam told AFP.
+"The relentless rise of oil has reignited concerns that inflation will make a comeback this year," said Chris Beauchamp, chief market analyst at online trading platform IG.

+While the Fed will likely hold rates on Wednesday, rising oil prices might push the Fed to strike a hawkish tone, he said.

 - Fed not alone - A slew of central banks will also make rate decisions on Thursday in Britain, Switzerland, Sweden, Norway, Turkey, Indonesia and South Africa.